Cylindrical Projection Examples

 The globe is the only true surface where directions, distances, shapes and areas are true.

-A cylindrical projection does a fairly decent job of representing the entire globe, especially when you compare with a conic projection which is good for representing continents.
+A cylindrical projection does a fairly decent job of representing the entire globe, especially when you compare with conic projections which are good for representing continents.

 The Mercator projection is a popular choice for navigation because of how straight lines are Rhumb line.
 While the State Plane Coordinate System and UTM grids use Transverse Mercator because it’s ideal for large-scale mapping when you use the correct zone.
 Finally, compromise projections like the Miller projection take the best of all worlds without making a perfect equal area, conformal or equidistant map projection.

-Both secant and tangent cylinders are used to minimize distortion.
+Both secant and tangent cylinders are used to minimize map distortion.